NYPL/engineering-general/standards/accessibility.md

 Applications MUST be built as progressive web applications.

-Applications MUST support working with Javascript turned off.
+Applications SHOULD support working with Javascript turned off.
 This includes making navigation and form submissions work as intended.
 Enhancements to the applications SHOULD be built afterwards.

 Developers SHOULD have a working knowledge of the basics of HTML and CSS.
 This will go a long way to building applications the correct way from the beginning.
 This alone covers writing valid HTML, creating valid forms with valid `label`s and `input`s, creating page landmarks, creating valid `img` elements, and so on.